-The Numeracy (National 4) Unit is a mandatory Unit in the Mathematics (National 4) Course and the National 4 Lifeskills Mathematics Course.
+The Numeracy (National 5) Unit is a mandatory Unit in the National 5 Lifeskills Mathematics Course.
 The Numeracy Unit is also available as a free-standing Unit and is designed to meet the needs of a broad range of learners who may choose to study it.

-The general aim of this Unit is to develop learners' numerical and information handling skills to solve straightforward, real-life problems involving number, money, time and measurement.
-As learners tackle real-life problems, they will decide what numeracy skills to use and how to apply those skills to an appropriate level of accuracy.
-Learners will also interpret graphical data and use their knowledge and understanding of probability to identify solutions to straightforward real-life problems involving money, time and measurement.
-Learners will use their solutions to make and explain decisions.
+The general aim of this Unit is to develop learners' numerical and information handling skills to solve real-life problems involving number, money, time and measurement.
+At this level, real-life problems will have some complex features and be set in contexts which are likely to be unfamiliar to the learner.
+As learners tackle real-life problems, they will decide what numeracy and information handling skills to use, and how to apply those skills to an appropriate level of accuracy.
+Learners will also interpret graphical data and use their knowledge and understanding of probability to identify solutions to solve real-life problems involving money, time and measurement.
+Learners will use their solutions to make and justify decisions.